RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 - Storage: Pay for data stored in the Cloud
 - Data transfer OUT of the Cloud: is charged, Data transfer IN is free

+## Billing and Cost Management:
+### to allow it on IAM users:
+Billing and Cost Management> Account> IAM user and role access to Billing information (Edit)> Activate IAM Access Update.

+### Charges By Service:
+Billing and Cost Management> Bills> Charges By Service

+### See forecast wether you are going to pass the free tire:
+Billing and Cost Management> Free Tire

+### Budget: (Billing and Cost Management> Budget)
+It is set to get alert whenever you reach threashold budget.

 Terms AWS Regions: A region is a **cluster of Datacenters.**

 #Scinario Based Questions: